eCommerce SEO – What more do you need for Cart to Checkout Conversions?

 Google can explain all the details of Rich Cards themselves, but to keep it short and simple, a rich card is this…

-Your GMB (Google My Business) Listing is what you see to represent your company.
+Your GBP (Google Business Profile) Listing is what you see to represent your company.
 Below is an example of ours.
 A lot of times, businesses don’t know they can create this themselves.
-What happens is they either don’t have a GMB to display or it is a very minimal one pulled by Google that has details presumed by the search engine or given by actual users.
+What happens is they either don’t have a GBP to display or it is a very minimal one pulled by Google that has details presumed by the search engine or given by actual users.
 It’s important to claim your business listing in order to control it from how it looks, to any changes that someone suggests.
 The last thing you want is the wrong information listed for your business or a bad review that you didn’t know about.

 Google AMP are results shown on the first page of Google that represents a web page, post, product, etc. in the AMP format.
 An example taken from a screenshot of my phone is below.
 How to get AMP?
 You have to code it.
 Or have someone/something code it for you.
 I won’t overcomplicate it in this article, so feel free to inquire more about it here.
 You knock, and we’ll answer!